 Jumpstart Your College Education with Fall 2021 Mini-Mester!

-Also known as "2nd Session," Coastal Georgia’s mini-mester is a shortened academic term that runs for four weeks instead of the full eight weeks of a regular fall semester.
+Also known as "2nd Session," Coastal Georgia’s mini-mester is a shortened academic term that runs for eight weeks instead of the full 16 weeks of a regular fall semester.
 The same amount of content is covered, but in a more condensed format.

 Federal Law Enforcement Training Center (FLETC) College Credit Initiative Program